DeMONLab-BioFINDER/karlsson_synthetic_taupet/README.md

 - ***Tau-PET:*** attenuation-correction, motion-correction, summed, and rigid co-registration to MRI, smoothing to FWHM = 7 mm using an isotropic Gaussian kernel.
 - ***All images:*** registered to 2x2x2mm MNI space and saved as NIfTI.

-Note that voxel-wise standardization of MRI (z-scoring) within brain and background set to 0 is performed during training.
+Note that voxel-wise standardization of MRI (z-scoring) within brain and background set to 0 is integrated within the training and evaluation functions of this repo, so not needed to do beforehand.

 ## Dependencies